skwidge/bumsink/README.md

 purpose is to allow developers to test software that sends email as part of its operation while avoiding the risk of accidentally emailing real customers.

-t runs as a service and accepts email from any SMTP client and saves them to the file system.
+It runs as a service and accepts email from any SMTP client and saves them to the file system.
 It exposes those same emails to any POP3 client.

 What it does not do is forward emails to any other SMTP service.